-SAVANNAH study; Phase II study in non-small cell lung cancer (second-line and third-line) Tagrissorefractory EGFRm+ patients (Status: initiated in December 2018; NCT03778229)
+SAVANNAH study; Phase II study of savolitinib in combination with Tagrisso in non-small cell lung cancer Tagrisso-refractory EGFRm+ patients (Status: enrolling; NCT03778229)

-Based on the encouraging results of the multiple TATTON studies, we and AstraZeneca have initiated a global Phase II study of savolitinib in combination with Tagrisso in EGFRm+ non-small cell lung cancer patients with c-Met gene amplification who have progressed following Tagrisso.
-The SAVANNAH study is a single-arm study, in North and South America, Europe and Asia.
-The primary data completion is anticipated in 2021.
+Based on the encouraging results of the multiple TATTON studies, we and AstraZeneca have initiated a global Phase II study of savolitinib in combination with Tagrisso in EGFRm+ non-small cell lung cancer patients with MET gene amplification who have progressed following first or second-line Tagrisso therapy.
+The SAVANNAH study is a single-arm study in North and South America, Europe and Asia.
+Subject to positive clinical outcomes and regulatory interactions, the SAVANNAH study is designed to support potential NDA submission for savolitinib.
+We target to conduct an interim analysis in mid-2020 and complete enrollment by the end of 2020.